 In 2018, the City of Surrey decided to transition from the RCMP to its own municipal police service.
 The Province of BC approved this change and work began on the transition from the RCMP to Surrey Police Service (SPS).
-Today, the policing transition is well underway and SPS will become the police of jurisdiction for Surrey on November 29, 2024.
+SPS will become the police of jurisdiction for Surrey on November 29, 2024.

 Transition process